Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 Your choice of colors has a considerable impact on the initial perception your readers have about your company.

 A general rule of thumb is to use any brand colors that your company already uses.
 From there you can incorporate other complimentary colors.
+This bifold brochure template primarily uses the color of the company’s logo, plus an aqua color as an accent:

 Certain colors just work better for different types of companies.
 For example, the pastel green used in this professional brochure template perfectly suits a home decor business.